-The Job Queue Server name (DNS Name or IP address), Port, and Protocol should be provided to you by you administrator.

-In the Polling Interval field, enter how often you want your local client to sync up with the JQS.
+- 3. The Job Queue Server name (DNS Name or IP address), Port, and Protocol should be provided to you by you administrator. - 4.
+In the Polling Interval field, enter how often you want your local client to sync up with the JQS. - 5.
 In the RPS Queue Address field, optionally enter the fully qualified address of the RPS queue (e.g., http://myserver:8080/PhoenixServer).

-How to submit a job
+Submit a job

-JMS is intended to facilitate the off-loading of Phoenix processing to a remote source allowing the user to continue working as large and time consuming workflows are processed.
+JMS is intended to facilitate the off-loading of Phoenix processing to a remote source allowing work to continue while large and time consuming workflows are processed.
 These workflows and executable objects are later merged in to the originating Phoenix project.

-To perform a remote execution of an object, click the Remote Execute icon and select Yes in the Remote Execution Confirmation dialog.
+To perform a remote execution of an object, click the Remote Execute icon in the Phoenix toolbar and select Yes in the Remote Execution Confirmation dialog.